cncf/gitdm.archive/README.md

 If you find any errors or missing affiliations in those lists, please submit a pull request with edits to [developer affiliations](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) file.

-However, only the [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) should be edited manually.
+Only the [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) should be edited manually.

 The [Company Developers list](https://github.com/cncf/gitdm/blob/master/company_developers.txt) is a computed derivative of the first list.

+Other files used for affiliations are [email map file](https://github.com/cncf/gitdm/blob/master/cncf-config/email-map) and [github users](https://github.com/cncf/gitdm/blob/master/github_users.json) file.

 # Removing affiliations